LouieMiddleHawkeye/LambdaS3TriggerTest/README.md

 ## IAM
 The policies and roles I made can be seen on AWS  (pretty basic, just s3 read write).
 I also had to give my IAM user lambda permissions to create functions and test them.
+I currently have CloudWatch enabled, so I can see logs, but will want to change to datadog I assume if used in prod.

 ## Building